Fake Songs: Marketing

 A music video was produced for the album's lead single "United States of Whatever".
 Lynch was invited to perform the track on the British TV show Top of the Pops, however was unable to attend the show, so instead he produced a music video for the show to use instead in a single day.
 A second single, released as a promo, was made of the track "Still Wasted from the Party Last Night" in 2003.
-The single was released with little to no airplay and did not initially had a video produced for it.
+The single was released with little to no airplay and did not initially have a video produced for it.
 A video was eventually produced years later for Lynch's online podcast Lynchland.

 With the exception of a few live TV show performances, Lynch did not tour to support the album.
 According to Lynch, S-Curve did offer him a budget to use for touring, however he instead ask them to use the budget to produce short television commercials for the album as well as package the album with the Fake Movies bonus DVD.